How to Enter the CASSIES

 b) Prove the results were not driven by other factors:

-- Campaign spend vs history and competition: Show that spending levels were not buying the business or moving sales between time periods.
+- Campaign spend vs history and competition: Show that increased spending levels were not buying the business or moving sales between time periods.

 - Pricing: Show that you did not have unusual price discounting or that your relative price versus competitors did not significantly improve.